bernedom/bernedom.github.io/_posts/2025-10-06-cpp-std-expected.md

 }
 ```

-Notes and gotchas:
+As we see, the resulting code in `extract_qr_host` is linear and easy to read.
+Each step is clearly defined, and error handling is centralized without deeply nested conditionals.
+The use of `and_then`, `transform`, and `or_else` makes the intent of each operation explicit.

+There are some pitfalls and good practices to keep in mind when using monadic chaining with `std::expected`:

-- Keep the error type `E` consistent across `and_then`/`or_else` steps.
+* Keep the error type `E` consistent across `and_then`/`or_else` steps.
 If you must change it, use `transform_error`.
-- Use `and_then` only with functions that return `expected<..., E>`.
+* Use `and_then` only with functions that return `expected<..., E>`.
 Use `transform` for pure mappings returning plain values.
-- The chain short-circuits on the first error, returning that error downstream.
+* The chain short-circuits on the first error, returning that error downstream.
+So having a catch-all `or_else` at the end is a good practice.
-- If a step can throw, those exceptions still propagate unless caught and converted to `std::unexpected`.
+* If a step can throw, those exceptions still propagate unless caught and converted to `std::unexpected`.
-- Prefer passing by `const&` in chain steps to avoid copies.
-If you need to move, adapt the function to accept by value and `std::move` internally.
+* Prefer passing by `const&` in chain steps to avoid copies or use move semantics.
+However the guaranteed copy elision in C++17 and later often makes this less of a concern.

+With these practices in mind, `std::expected` and its combinators can greatly enhance the clarity and robustness of error handling in your C++ code.

+## final thoughts

+With the arrival of `std::expected` in C++23 there is another powerful tool in C++ to allow more expressive code in a functional programming style.
+This can make applications that do a lot of data processing and have many recoverable failure paths much cleaner and easier to maintain.
+While it does not replace exceptions for unrecoverable errors, it nicely complements them by providing a structured way to handle expected errors.
+And the beauty of it is, that it still works seamlessly with existing C++ code and libraries - So no need to go all in and change it everywhare.
+So give it a try in your next C++ project and see how it can improve your error handling!